aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-java/README.md

 tomcat-traffic-generator          1/1     Running             0          11s
 ```

-## Advanced configuration

-1. Cross-region Amazon Managed Prometheus workspace

-If your existing Amazon Managed Prometheus workspace is in another AWS Region,
-add this `managed_prometheus_region=xxx` and `managed_prometheus_workspace_id=ws-xxx`.

-2. Cross-region Amazon Managed Grafana workspace

-If your existing Amazon Managed Prometheus workspace is in another AWS Region,
-add this `managed_prometheus_region=xxx` and `managed_prometheus_workspace_id=ws-xxx`.

 ## Destroy resources

 If you leave this stack running, you will continue to incur charges.
 To remove all resources